 - Open the WhatsApp ticket.

-- (Optional) Merge the user’s profile with other existing profiles before you reply (see Merging user accounts after customers contact you from WhatsApp).
+- (Optional) Merge the user’s profile with other existing profiles before you reply (see Merging user accounts after customers contact you from social messaging channels).

-- Click Reply on WhatsApp and then type your reply into the field.
+- Click Reply on Social Messaging and then type your reply into the field.

 The reply will be sent from the WhatsApp account indicated here.
 For example: